FAQ

 What is ArcGIS Velocity?

 ArcGIS Velocity is the real-time and big data processing and analysis capability of ArcGIS Online.
-It allows you to ingest, visualize, analyze, store, and act upon data from Internet of Things (IoT) sensors.
+It allows you to ingest, visualize, analyze, store, and act on data from Internet of Things (IoT) sensors.
 High-velocity event data can be filtered, processed, and sent to multiple destinations, allowing you to connect to virtually any type of streaming data and automatically alert personnel when specified conditions occur.
 You can also design analytic models to process high-volume historical data and gain insights into patterns, trends, and anomalies.

 What's included with ArcGIS Velocity?